Learning to Detect Entanglement: Introduction

 where $\sum_i p_i = 1$.
 Non-separable states are entangled.

-The term measurement is used in two senses.
-Measuring a set of positive operator value measures (POVMs) returns a single probabilistic result.
-Given a state, $\rho$, and an observable, $B$, measurement denotes finding the expectation of the corresponding POVMs on $\rho$.
-The result is denoted by $\langle B \rangle = \mathsf{tr}(\rho^\dagger B) = \mathsf{tr} (\rho B)$, with the state implicit.
-This assumes the experimental setup contains a source producing copies of $\rho$ to allow accurate estimates of the expectation.
-The ``size'' of an observable refers to the relative {\it magnitude} of $\langle B \rangle$.
+Quantum state tomography is the following problem: given a set of measurement results on sets of positive operator value measures, infer the state $\rho$.
+Given a source producing an unknown quantum state, to determine whether the state is entangled, one could observe the source, infer the state's description via tomography, and compute whether the state can be written in the form of Eq. \eqref{factorizable}.

-Quantum state tomography was originally posed as an algebraic inverse problem: given a set of measurement results on POVMs, infer the state $\rho$.
-It is helpful to specify some standard parameterizations.
 Consider the space of linear operators acting on a $D$-dimensional Hilbert space.
-This space has an orthonormal basis, $\mathsf{B}$, for the inner product $\<B_1, B_2\> = \mathsf{tr}(B_1^\dagger B_2)$.
-Under this basis, the quantum state $\rho$ can be represented as:
+This space has an orthonormal basis, $\{B_i\}$, for the inner product $\<B_1, B_2\> = \mathsf{tr}(B_1^\dagger B_2)$.
+Under this basis, the state $\rho$ can be represented as: